rmt-08-helsinki-fox/fancy-todo/server/APIdoc.md

 # User
-My Assets App is an application to manage your assets.
+this doc for User to login and register the app.
 This app has :
 * RESTful endpoint for register and login
 * JSON formatted response